-Exposure The coverage and reimbursement status of newly-approved products is uncertain.
-Failure to United Kingdom political developments, including the outcome obtain or maintain adequate coverage and reimbursement for new or current products could limit our ability to market those products and decrease our ability to generate revenue.
+The coverage and reimbursement status of newly-approved products is uncertain.
+Failure to obtain or maintain adequate coverage and reimbursement for new or current products could limit our ability to market those products and decrease our ability to generate revenue.

-Market acceptance and sales of its withdrawal from membership in the European Union, could any one or more of our product candidates will depend on reimbursement policies and may be costly and difficult to comply with and could seriously harm our business.

-Our United Kingdom operations service customers affected by future healthcare reform measures in the United Kingdom States and in foreign jurisdictions.
-Government authorities and third-party payers, such as well private health insurers and health maintenance organizations, decide which products they will cover and establish payment levels.
+Market acceptance and sales of any one or more of our product candidates will depend on reimbursement policies and may be affected by future healthcare reform measures in the United States and in foreign jurisdictions.
+Government authorities and third-party payers, such as private health insurers and health maintenance organizations, decide which products they will cover and establish payment levels.
 We cannot be certain that reimbursement will be available for any of our products or product candidates.
 Also, we cannot be certain that reimbursement policies will not reduce the demand for, or the price paid for, our products.
 If reimbursement is not available or is available on a limited basis, we may not be able to successfully commercialize any product candidates that we develop.

 The pricing, coverage and reimbursement of our product candidates must be adequate to support our commercial infrastructure.
 Our per-patient prices must be sufficient to recover our development and manufacturing costs and potentially achieve profitability.
-However, sales of any product depend, in part, on the extent to which such product will be covered by third-party payors, such as in federal, state, and foreign government healthcare programs, commercial insurance and managed healthcare organizations, and the level of reimbursement for such product by third-party payors.
+However, sales of any product depend, in part, on the extent to which such product will be covered by third-party payors, such as federal, state, and foreign government healthcare programs, commercial insurance and managed healthcare organizations, and the level of reimbursement for such product by third-party payors.
 Significant uncertainty exists as to the coverage and reimbursement status of any newly approved product.
 Decisions regarding the extent of coverage and amount of reimbursement to be provided are made on a plan-by-plan basis.
-One third-party payor's decision to cover a product does not ensure that other countries payors will also provide coverage for the product.
-As a result, we do not have assurance that coverage and adequate reimbursement will be applied consistently or obtained in the European Union, first instance.
+One third-party payor's decision to cover a product does not ensure that other payors will also provide coverage for the product.
+As a result, we do not have assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.